The Lomo Lubitel 166B - Soviet Twin Lens Reflex Medium Format Camera

 In addition to the shutter release lever, there is a place for a threaded shutter release cable.
 If you intend to use the bulb setting, get a shutter release cable that can be locked.
 That way you won’t have to stand there holding the cable release down.

 Not having 1/2, 1/4, and 1/8 of a second shutter speeds was a problem for me.
-It makes it difficult to stop the lens down because I’d often fall into needing those shutter speeds to get the required exposure time.
-I don’t think I could use the bulb mode to accurately get a shutter speed of 1/4 or 1/8 of a second.
+Stopping down the lens would require shutter speeds that would mean using bulb mode.
+I could not use the bulb mode to accurately get a shutter speed of 1/4 or 1/8 of a second.

 That limitation is also going to affect what film you can use in the camera.
-ISO 100 and 200 speed films are going to need an exposure time that is too long to hand-hold the camera without getting blurry images.
+ISO 100 and 200 speed films are likely going to need to use a tripod to prevent motion blur.

 I did not use the self timer to take any photos.
 I was not sure if the self timer was accurate in countdown length.
 The manual only gives a range of 7 to 12 seconds.